elbywan/hyperactiv/src/react/README.md

         const store = createStore({ todos: {} })

-        // `watch()` wraps components so that they will get re-renders on store change. const TodoTitle = watch(() =>
+        // `watch()` wraps components so that they will get re-renders on store change.
+        // Even if it is <TodoDetails /> that loads the data, <TodoTitle />
+        // will be re-rendered whenever needed.
+        const TodoTitle = watch(() =>
             <p>
                 { store.todos[1] &&